Erin Phillips: Personal life

+The couple relocated to Adelaide in 2016, when the AFLW started up and Phillips started playing for the Crows.

 Phillips was one of many female athletes in Australia who advocated for the legalisation of same-sex marriage in the lead-up to the nationwide marriage law postal survey in late 2017.
 The positive support found in the survey led to its legalisation before the end of that year.
 While Phillips does not see herself as a leading advocate for LGBT rights, she has presented her marriage openly and wants to be seen as a role model to others in this respect, in particular to young girls and both male and female athletes.